BERD Training Unit

-The BERD KCA Training Unit collaborates and integrates with the OSCTR Clinical Research Education, Mentoring and Career Development KCA to enhance training in epidemiology and biostatistics related to clinical and translational research.
+The Biostatistics, Epidemiology, and Research Design (BERD) Key Component Activity (KCA) Training Unit collaborates and integrates with the OSCTR Clinical Research Education, Mentoring, and Career Development KCA to enhance training in epidemiology and biostatistics related to clinical and translational research.

-- Create and offer seminars, short courses and workshops related to the application of biostatistical and epidemiological methods to study design and data analysis
+- Seminars, short courses, and workshops related to the application of biostatistical and epidemiological methods to study design and data analysis

-- Participate in clinical or translational working groups or journal clubs
+- Clinical or translational working groups or journal clubs

-- Provide curricular materials for asynchronous learning, including printed and video streamed seminars, short courses and tutorials.
+- Curricular materials for asynchronous learning, including printed and video-streamed seminars, short courses, and tutorials

 Link to Seminar Series